Caramelized Banana Bread

 ♥ Why You'll Love This Recipe

-One Bowl - This recipe comes together in one bowl, so no fussing around with so many extra dishes.
+One Bowl - This recipe comes together in one bowl, so no fussing around with so many extra dishes, just like my Banana Biscoff Cake.

 Easy to make - No mixer or special equipment needed.
 It takes a whisk and a bowl (+ a pan for the bananas).
 It's super easy to make and comes together quickly.